RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 <div align="center">

->**Figure 1:** Process flow chart for the experiment.

 </div>

 ### OptiTrack setup

 <div style="text-align: justify;">

-- *Project Setup:* The setup contains an object which, for this project, an prototype of a ankle + leg of a quadruped similar to a pogostick model, with a OptiTrack continaing IR reflectors and vision system ready to record data.
+- *Project Setup:* The setup contains an object which, for this project, an prototype of a ankle + leg of a quadruped similar to a pogostick model, with a OptiTrack continaing IR reflectors and vision system ready to record data. <br>
-- *Define Experiment Parameters:* Points of placement of reflector sensors are selected along with angles and heights to drop from.
+- *Define Experiment Parameters:* Points of placement of reflector sensors are selected along with angles and heights to drop from. <br>
 - *ROS-Based Software Configuration:* The data of the movement from the OptiTrack are published and subscribed via ROS2 software to visualize the data.
-A GUI is also constructed using PyQT5 which will:
+A GUI is also constructed using PyQT5 which will: <br>
-  1. Visualize the Data (2-D Plot of Position and Orientation with respect to time)
+  1. Visualize the Data (2-D Plot of Position and Orientation with respect to time) <br>
-  2. Contain a button to start and stop recording
+  2. Contain a button to start and stop recording  <br>
-  3. A recording system to save the data into a _bagfile_ or a _csv_ file
+  3. A recording system to save the data into a _bagfile_ or a _csv_ file <br>
 - *Conduct Experiment:* The prototype is physically dropped, with the sensors and vision system recording the drop locations and trajectories, and deformation values
-- *Data Collection:* Vision system and sensor data are collected, such as trajectories
+- *Data Collection:* Vision system and sensor data are collected, such as trajectories <br>
-- *Analysis:* Data are visualized on a graph using PyQT
+- *Analysis:* Data are visualized on a graph using PyQT <br>
-- *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation
+- *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation <br>
-- *Report Findings:* Findings are compiled, and conclusions are provided for simulations and future improvements
+- *Report Findings:* Findings are compiled, and conclusions are provided for simulations and future improvements <br>

 </div>